relayto/relayto-angularjs-test-migration-assignment/README.md

 5. You can add build pipeline if needed

 **Submission**
-1. Give assess to your private repository to `websirnik`
+1. Give access to your private repository to `websirnik` GitHub user
 2. Email your RELAYTO contact about the submission